 Set Up an Alert / Alarm / Reminder / Custom rule

-Alerts, alarms and reminders for due dates are not exist in Targetprocess as of now.
+Alerts, alarms, and reminders for due dates do not exist in Targetprocess as of now.
 Please upvote a topic in our public backlog if you would like to see this capability added in the future.

 There is a custom rule for the User Story entity you can activate - "Move a User Story to “Planned” state when its Planned Start Date is set".

 Currently, this is the only entity type with this rule available.

 It is possible to update the planned start date and planned end date for multiple cards altogether.
 For this purpose, use the board view.
 Select 'PlannedStartDate' or 'PlannedEndDate' as column axis.
 Mark columns for 'source' and 'target' dates with checkboxes in headers.
 Press the' Focus' button.
 Then select multiple cards in a source column, drag'n'drop them to the target column.